solo-io/gloo/docs/content/gloo_routing/virtual_services/routes/route_destinations/consul_services/_index.md

 ]
 ```

+If the ports and data centers for all of the endpoints for a Consul service are the same, and you don't need to slice and dice them up into finer-grained subsets, you can just use [Upstreams]({{% versioned_link_path fromRoot="/introduction/concepts#upstreams" %}}) like you do with any other service to which to route.

+Example:

+{{< highlight yaml "hl_lines=15-17" >}}
+apiVersion: gateway.solo.io/v1
+kind: VirtualService
+metadata:
+  name: default
+  namespace: gloo-system
+spec:
+  virtualHost:
+    domains:
+    - '*'
+    routes:
+    - matchers:
+      - prefix: /todos
+      routeAction:
+        single:
+          upstream:
+            name: jsonplaceholder
+            namespace: gloo-system
-The {{<
+{{< /highlight >}}

+Also, with using Upstreams instead of the consul-specific config, you can also leverage the fact that Gloo does [function discovery]({{% versioned_link_path fromRoot="/introduction/concepts/#functions" %}}) (ie, REST or gRPC based on swagger or reflection respectively).

+### Subset based routing

+If you have subsets within the Consul registry for a particular service, you can target them very specifically with the {{<
 protobuf
 name="gloo.solo.io.ConsulServiceDestination"
 display="consul destination type"
->}}
-allows you to target a subset of these service instances via the optional `tags` and `dataCenters` fields.
-Gloo will
-detect the correspondent IP addresses and ports and load balance traffic between them.
+>}} settings.
+This allows you to target a subset of these service instances via the optional `tags` and `dataCenters` fields.
+Gloo will detect the correspondent IP addresses and ports and load balance traffic between them.

 If the ports and data centers for all of the endpoints for a Consul service are the same, and you don't need to slice and dice them up into finer-grained subsets, you can just use [Upstreams]({{% versioned_link_path fromRoot="/introduction/concepts/#upstreams" %}}) like you do with any other service to which to route.
 Also, with using Upstreams instead of the consul-specific config, you can also leverage the fact that Gloo does [function discovery]({{% versioned_link_path fromRoot="/introduction/concepts/#functions" %}}) (ie, REST or gRPC based on swagger or reflection respectively).